 Short Bio

 Serdar Ozkan is an Economic Policy Advisor at the Federal Reserve Bank of St. Louis, where he has been working since August 2021.
 He is also an Associate Professor (Status-only) in the Department of Economics at the University of Toronto.
-Ozkan's research focuses on understanding the nature and implications of household heterogeneity in various economic outcomes.
-Ozkan's work has been published in a variety of academic journals, including Econometrica, Journal of Political Economy, and the Review of Economic Studies.
+His research agenda aims to understand the determinants and consequences of inequality by focusing on the nature of household and firm heterogeneity and their roles in economic outcomes.
+In his research Dr. Ozkan uses big data and employs machine learning techniques.
+His papers have been published in Econometrica, Journal of Political Economy, Review of Economic Studies, Journal of European Economic Association, and Quantitative Economics, among others.

 Ozkan earned his Ph.D. in Economics from the University of Pennsylvania in 2011.
 He also holds an an M.Sc. in Industrial Engineering and Operations Research from the University of Texas at Austin, and a B.Sc. in Industrial Engineering from Bogazici University in Turkey.